innovation-first/paradox-innovation/content/docs/_index.md

 ---
 title: "Documentation"
-description: "The Hub is an innovation booster initiative to let Thales developers contribute, share and exchange innovation ideas.
-The documentation explains the what why and how."
+description: "Welcome to the Thales Services Numériques Innovation Blog site.
+This site is an open minded site that welcome contribution from Thales and non Thales enthusiasts.
+The doculentation below provides additional information regarding our innovation and development stratefy/ Feel free to contribute !"
 menu:
   main:
-    name: Docs
+    name: About
     weight: 3
     params:
       icon: book